payments

 The factor types link to identity tooling.
 Inherence factors rely on biometric authentication and increasingly liveness detection to defend against deepfake fraud and presentation attacks.
 The whole approach belongs to the same family as identity verification at onboarding.

 On the privacy axis, handling biometric factors pulls in GDPR obligations and personally identifiable information controls.
-And measuring whether SCA is working means watching authorization rate and chargeback rate together, since a control that blocks fraud but tanks approvals isn't a win.
-Teams reviewing payment security often start with payment gateway security as the surrounding discipline.
+Measuring whether SCA is working means watching authorization rate and chargeback rate together, since a control that blocks fraud but tanks approvals isn't a win.
+Teams reviewing payment security often start with payment gateway security as the surrounding discipline, and zero trust security provides the broader framework: continuous verification principles that extend beyond the initial authentication event to cover every privileged action within a session.

 Where does the term come from?